 - Social Safety in Japan

 Japan is very safe that no one try to steal money directly from you such as on the street.

-I might went too far as there are crime in Japan, too but the rate is very low compared to other countries.
+I might went too far as there are crime in Japan, too but the rate is very low compared to that of most of other countries’.

-So as long as you don’t drop it, no problem to carry the cash.
+So long as you don’t drop it, there is no problem to carry the cash.